2025 FC Rosengård season

 The 2025 season is FC Rosengård's 29th season in the Damallsvenskan, the top flight of women's football in Sweden.
 Alongside competing in the Damallsvenskan, Rosengård are also competing in the Svenska Cupen and in the qualifying rounds of the inaugural UEFA Women's Europa Cup (UWEC) after being knocked out of the UEFA Women's Champions League (UWCL) in the second qualifying round.
 The club also competed in the inaugural World Sevens Football, being eliminated in the group stage without earning a point or even scoring a single goal.

-The season will be Rosengård's worst ever league season in history, with the club only mathematically being able to get up to 39 points.
-The club is currently in 11th place with just 18 points, far worse than their seventh place finish with 45 points in 2023 (their previous record low finish).
+The season was Rosengård's worst ever league season in history.
+The club finished in 11th place with just 25 points, 20 points worse than their seventh place finish with 45 points in 2023 (their previous record low finish).